 We are travelling in Winter.
 We have a car but have yet to book any accommodation ?
 Where should go, where should we stay and what do absolutely have to see ?

 Depends where you are starting from.
 If from Hobart, Frexinet is close and pretty (Wineglass bay), but not sure about what it is like at winter.
-I am a bit of a wino, so I would head to Launceston (great restaurant called Fi and Me I think) and do the Tamar Valley wineries. almost 8 years ago
+I am a bit of a wino, so I would head to Launceston (great restaurant called Fi and Me I think) and do the Tamar Valley wineries. about 8 years ago

 I would strongly suggest the following